 Have you ever felt overwhelmed when searching online answers for a specific question and got contradictory advice?
 In particular, pertaining to how to get better at Jiu Jitsu?
 Some would say lift weights, while others opposed it by specifying it as a total waste of time.
 It feels like you are banging your head against the wall, and you are getting no right answer.

-However, before providing my own point of view, let me clear one thing that there are no shortcuts and easy routes.
-You have to put time and effort if you want to achieve something, and for that, you need to have a checklist focusing area that needs progress.
+However, before providing my own point of view, let me clear up one thing, There are no shortcuts and easy routes to jiu jitsu training.
+You have to put in time and effort if you want to achieve something, and for that, you need to have a checklist focusing on the important areas and track your progress.

 1. Consistent Training